Residues of manifolds: Abstract

 \section{Abstract}

-For a manifold $X$ a meromorphic function can be obtained by analytic continuation from the Riesz energy which is the integration of the distance between two points to the power $z$ over the product space $X\times X$, where $z$ is a complex variable.
-We call this function the meromorphic energy function of the manifold $X$.
+The Riesz $z$-energy of a manifold $X$ is the integration of the distance between two points to the power $z$ over the product space $X\times X$.
+Considered as a function of a complex variable $z$, it can be generalized to a meromorphic function by analytic continuation, which we will call the meromorphic energy function of $X$.
 It has only simple poles at some negative integers.
-We call them the residues of the manifold, which are the main subject of the paper.
-Some geometrically important quantities such as the volume, the mean and scalar curvatures, and the Euler characteristic of compact bodies of dimension less than $4$ can be obtained as (local) residues.
+The residues of a manifold $X$ are the residues of the meromorphic energy function.
+For example, the volume and the Willmore energy for surfaces in $\RR^3$ can be obtained as residues.

-Suppose $X$ is a closed submanifold or a compact body in a Euclidean space.
-If the meromorphic energy function of $X$ has a pole at $z=-2\dim X$ then the residue at that point is \M invariant and if not the value of the function at that point is \M invariant.
-Thus we obtain \M invariant residues for even dimensional closed submanifolds.
-They can be considered as higher-dimensional analogues of the Willmore energy of closed surfaces.
+In this paper we first show the \M invariance of the residue at $z=-2\dim X$ of a closed submanifold or a compact body in a Euclidean space.
+We introduce the relative residues for compact bodies and weighted residues, and show that the scalar curvature and the mean curvature as well as the Euler characteristic of compact bodies of dimension less than $4$ can be expressed in terms of residues and local residues.
+We study the order of differentiaion of a local defining function of $X$ that is necessary to obtain the (global) residues when $X$ is a closed submanifold of a Euclidean space.
+We also show the inclusion-exclusion principle.

 Residues appear to be similar to quantities obtained by asymptotic expansion such as intrinsic volumes (Lipschitz-Killing curvatures), spectra of Laplacian, and the Graham-Witten energy.
 We show that residues are independent from them.
 Finally we introduce a \M invariant principal curvature energy for $4$-dimensional hypersurfaces in $\RR^5$, and express the Graham-Witten energy in terms of the residues, Weyl tensor, and this \M invariant principal curvature energy.